 Next free memory block on linked list.
-Set to LWMEM_BLOCK_ALLOC_MARK when block is allocated and in use size_t size struct lwmem_stats_t uint32_t nr_alloc
+Set to LWMEM_BLOCK_ALLOC_MARK when block is allocated and in use size_t size struct lwmem_stats_t uint32_t nr_alloc Number of all allocated blocks in single instance uint32_t nr_free Number of frees in the LwMEM instance struct lwmem_t

 Size of block, including metadata part.
-MSB bit is set to 1 when block is allocated and in use, or 0 when block is considered free uint32_t nr_free
+MSB bit is set to 1 when block is allocated and in use, or 0 when block is considered free lwmem_block_t start_block Holds beginning of memory allocation regions